都姫婚

 World Cultural Heritage Motsu-ji Temple | Iwate Prefecture

 Motsu-ji Temple was founded by Jikaku Daishi Ennin, and many buildings were constructed during the reigns of Motohira, the second Fujiwara lord, and Hidehira, the third Fujiwara lord.
 The main hall of Motsuji Temple houses the main deity, Yakushi Nyorai, as well as Nikko Bosatsu (Nikko Bodhisattva), which is believed to be beneficial for longevity and good health.
-The oldest garden in Japan, the "Pure Land Garden," which is the "Pure Land of Paradise" created on the earth, and the beautiful vermilion-colored Heian-style main hall bring back to the present what it was like 800 years ago.
+The oldest garden in Japan, the "Pure Land Garden," which is the "Pure Land of Paradise" created on earth, and the beautiful vermilion-colored Heian-style main hall bring back to the present the appearance of 800 years ago.

 Name: Motsuji Temple